dennisrahmen/EnrollmentStation/README.md

 **C. Changing YubiKey to CCID Smart Card mode**

-1. Download YubiKey NEO Manager from here https://developers.yubico.com/yubikey-neo-manager/Releases/
+1. Download YubiKey YubiKey Manager from here https://developers.yubico.com/yubikey-manager/
-2. Under `Devices` select `YubiKey NEO`
+2. In the GUI application (ykman-gui.exe) under `Interfaces` select on the left USB section `PIV`
-3. Click `Change connection mode`
+3. Save the new settings with click on `Save Interfaces`

-4. Tick `CCID*` and click `OK`
+Alternativ use the CLI application (ykman.exe) and enter `ykman mode CCID`

 You can also read our Manual to find methods with accompanying screenshots.